 The investment lead agency must:

 - complete a Risk Profile Assessment (RPA) for the initiative

 - agree with Treasury that there is a genuine need for an expedited process

-- plan for the required investment decision – then work backwards from that date, allowing time for consultation and lodgment, to calculate how much time is available for business case development
+- plan for the required investment decision – then work backwards from that date, allowing time for consultation and lodgement, to calculate how much time is available for business case development

 - agree the appropriate type of business case, based on the nature of the decision sought and the type of investment.

-A useful tool for this assessment and recording this agreement is the Business Case Development Plan (Point of Entry) template.
-Whether using this document or not, you should:
+A useful tool for this assessment and recording this agreement is the Business Case Scoping document template.
+Whether using this document or not, you must:

 Negotiating the investment decision pathway